10U Softball Pitching Rules

 Pitchers who have left the position, but who have not left the batting order, can return to pitch again at any time during the game, ASA rules state.
 However, guidelines for 10U recreational softball leagues vary on the number of innings a pitcher can play the position.
 Some city recreational leagues also use a combination of pitching machine, coach pitch or player pitch in 10U leagues, to avoid excessive walks given by inexperienced pitchers.

-ASA rules limit regulation 10U games to 1 hour and 40 minutes, unless extra time is needed to finish a complete inning.
+ASA rules limit regulation 10U games to 1 hour and 40 minutes, unless extra time is needed to finish a half inning or complete inning.
 Each team may call three conferences when the coach comes out to the pitcher's mound, according to ASA rules for 10U players.
 If the coach comes out for a fourth meeting, the pitcher must leave the position to return to the dugout or play another position on defense.

 Cynthia (Rauckhorst) Johanson has over 15 years of professional experience as a writer, reporter, editor and teacher, including stints at "Knight-Ridder Financial News" and "The Bridgeport Post-Telegram."
 She holds a master's degree in journalism from Columbia University and bachelor's degrees in English and economics from the University of Notre Dame.